 The eighth G-20 summit kicked off today and caused no apparent change to the media buzz on the Syrian civil war.
 Reports of how "divided" the G-20 leaders are, with particular focus on Obama and Putin's lack of "personal chemistry," seem to be demanding attention.
-But if politics have to interfere — despite G-20's supposed focus on economics —
+But if politics have to interfere — despite G-20's supposed focus on economics — few political leaders are paying attention to the icy relations between China and Japan.

 This two-day conference is the first time Xi Jinping, general gecretary of the Communist Party of China, met Japan's Prime Minister Shinzo Abe (elected in December 2012) face-to-face following Japan's nationalization of much debated Diaoyu/Senkaku Islands in September 2012.
 But the international attention on this territorial dispute is fading, and this is a huge red flag, as it gives Japan yet another furtive pass to feed the legacy of its imperial supremacy of 20th century East Asia.